 And of course the coolest part is seeing the over 300 footprints left by various dinosaurs and one crocodile.
 According to their website, about half of the footprints are periodically colored with charcoal by volunteers to help make the footprints more visible to visitors.

-We spent about an hour and a half at Dinosaur Ridge between checking out the Visitor Center and walking along the ridge but could easily have spent more time there had we arrived earlier.
+We spent about an hour and a half at Dinosaur Ridge between checking out the Visitor and Discovery Center and walking along the ridge but could easily have spent more time there had we arrived earlier.
 It was a really fun place and we’re so glad Alicia recommended it!
+If you’d like more information on Dinosaur Ridge hours (they vary by season) and pricing, we recommend visiting their website.

 Note: State and Federal laws prohibit collecting any fossils or rocks on Dinosaur Ridge.
 Preserving this site ensures future generations will be able to enjoy it as well. 🙂